Information concerning tooth extraction & oral surgery

 For moderate pain take your Naproxen 500mgs every 8 hours and 2 Paracetamol 500mg tabs (Panadol) every 4-6 hours remembering the maximum dose of 8 tabs in 24 hours.

 For severe pain use your Naproxen 500mgs every 8 hours as prescribed and 2 Paracetamol 500mg tabs (Panadol) every 4-6 hours not exceeding 8 in 24 hours.
 You may experience pain through this strong pain control regime and if so you will need to obtain a prescription for Oxycodone (Endone) from you GP.
-Dr Priestland can provide you with a letter requesting this additional medication.
-One Endone 5mg tab can be take every 6 hours for break-through pain.
+One Endone 5mg tab can be take every 4-6 hours for break-through pain.
 It is unlikely that this will be required for more than a day or two.

 Oxycodone (Endone) is a strong painkiller.
 If you take Endone you are taking a narcotic controlled drug with several potential side effects.